barseghyanartur/matyan/docs/index.rst

 **Generate changelog between two releases:**

-In some cases you only want to show what has been done since last release.
+In other cases you would want to show what has been done since last release.
 The following example would generate changelog since version 0.0.1 to version 0.0.3.